jotform/wordpress-store-plugin/readme.txt

 = Is Jotform Shopping Cart free? =

 You can download and use this plugin for free.
-In addition to this, make sure that Jotform does not collect any commission over the transactions that are completed through the plugin.
+In addition to this, Jotform does not collect any commission over the transactions that are completed through the plugin.

 = Who can use Jotform Shopping Cart? =